twisted1919/minio-backup/README.md

 }
 ```
 If you put the config file in your home directory, it should be named `.minio-backup-config.json`.
-If you put the config file in your home directory, it should be named `minio-backup-config.json`.
+If you put the config file in same directory with the binary, it should be named `minio-backup-config.json`.

 Links:
 https://golang.org/doc/install